Decode and print JWT token

 function jwt() { for part in 1 2; do b64="$(cut -f$part -d. "

-This decodes the header and payload using OpenSSL and formats them with Python’s json.tool
+This decodes the header and payload using OpenSSL and formats them with Python’s json.tool.

 4. Using jwt-cli

-tool to decode JWTs easily:
+Install the jwt-cli tool to decode JWTs easily:

 -